The North Wessex Downs: Weirs and Wells and Mills and Dells

 Food & drink

-We may be able to have lunch in The George Inn in St Mary Bourne, but it is currently being sold.
-If we can't, bring a packed lunch and plenty to drink and I'll run the walk anticlockwise instead.
+Please bring a packed lunch.
+We can't have lunch in The George Inn in St Mary Bourne because it is being sold, nor can we have lunch in the Cricketers in Longparish because it is closed while the staff are on holiday, so please bring a packed lunch and plenty to drink and I'll run the walk anticlockwise instead.
 There are pubs in Whitchurch such as The White Hart for a drink at the end.